 The accompanying consolidated financial statements include the accounts of the Sub-Fund, which was established primarily to hold and manage certain illiquid Investment Funds.
-These consolidated financial statements also include the accounts of Grosvenor Registered Multi-Strategy Subsidiary, LLC (the "Subsidiary"), a wholly-owned subsidiary of the Master Fund, which was established to hold and manage certain Investment Funds.
-As of March 31, 2024, the Master Fund owns 100% of the Sub-Fund and the Subsidiary.
-The Master Fund's investments in the Sub-Fund and the Subsidiary, including the results of its operations, has been consolidated and all intercompany accounts and transactions have been eliminated in consolidation.
+These consolidated financial statements also include the accounts of the Subsidiary, which was established to hold and manage certain Investment Funds.
+As of March 31, 2025, the Master Fund owns 100% of the Sub-Fund and the Subsidiary.
+The Master Fund's investments in the Sub-Fund and the Subsidiary, including the results of its operations, have been consolidated and all intercompany accounts and transactions have been eliminated in consolidation.